borninthedark/akon/README.md

 # Akon -- Kernel & Module Artifact Builder

-> 12th Division, Calendula -- *Despair in Your Heart*

 Builds custom kernel and kernel-module RPMs from source, packages them as scratch OCI images, and pushes to GHCR.
 These artifacts are consumed by [Exousia](https://github.com/borninthedark/exousia) via `COPY --from` during